 - Enhance the faculty experience and connectedness of BEAM scholars through professional development and social networking

 - Provide opportunities for UR faculty members to support UWSMPH diversity initiatives through involvement in activities that sustain UR students in UWSMPH training programs

 With the incoming medical school classes of 2019 and 2020 surpassing 30% UR students, the need for visible and involved role models for UWSMPH students and trainees has also increased.
 BEAM provides competency-based education and resources to faculty scholars who assume mentorship roles.
-They participate in extensive evidenced-based, mentorship education workshops by colleagues within UWSMPH who are national/international experts.
+They participate in extensive evidence-based, mentorship education workshops by colleagues within UWSMPH who are national/international experts.
 The workshops explore multiple mentoring models, tools to improve mentoring, and culturally aware mentoring practices.
 The education is presented in multiple online modules (the development of which was supported by the KNN through an investment from the Kern Family and Kern Family Foundation) and in-person and synchronous virtual discussions.
-Scholars are also coached on how to turn their educational work into scholarship to support their career advancement and promotion in their faculty track, and each BEAM scholar may request a professional evaluation of their promotion packet materials.
+Scholars are also coached on how to turn their educational work into scholarships to support their career advancement and promotion in their faculty track, and each BEAM scholar may request a professional evaluation of their promotion packet materials.
 Additionally, a stipend is provided for each scholar to cover expenses associated with mentoring activities.

 BEAM is an evidence-based mentoring program that leverages the experience and expertise of SMPH faculty members to provide mentorship to our medical students.
 Our trained BEAM faculty mentors are experienced and skilled in culturally aware mentoring.
 Each mentor will be assigned a pod of M1 students.
 The size of the pods will depend on student demand but we anticipate 3 or 4 students in each pod.
 We anticipate that mentees will meet with their mentors approximately 6 times in the academic year.